 - Be able to demonstrate that the U.S. citizen spouse or parent will suffer extreme hardship if a waiver is not granted

 - Not be subject to any other grounds of inadmissibility

 I’m currently in removal proceedings.
 Can I apply for the waiver?

-Unless your removal proceedings have been administratively closed and taken off the EOIR calendar, you cannot apply for a waiver.
-If your removal proceedings have been closed, you can submit the waiver application; once approved, you should contact EOIR and request an order officially terminating your removal proceedings before leaving the U.S. for your visa interview.
-If you don’t fully terminate your removal proceedings before leaving, your waiver will be revoked upon your departure from the U.S. You should consult with a lawyer about this process.
+Unless a foreign national’s removal proceedings have been administratively closed and taken off the EOIR calendar, they cannot utilize the waiver.
+If their removal proceedings have been closed, they can submit the waiver application; once approved, they should contact EOIR and request an order officially terminating their removal proceedings before leaving the U.S. for the visa interview.
+If they don’t fully terminate their removal proceedings before leaving, the waiver will be revoked upon their departure from the U.S. It would be helpful to consult with a lawyer about this process.

 What do I need to do before applying for the waiver?

-If you need to apply for a provisional unlawful presence waiver, you can do so in conjunction with consular processing.
+If a foreign national needs to apply for a provisional unlawful presence waiver, they can do so in conjunction with consular processing.
 The first step is for the U.S. citizen spouse to file an I-130 immediate relative spousal petition.
 Once the I-130 has been approved, the National Visa Center will send the foreign spouse information regarding the processing fee for applying for an immigrant visa.
-Once the immigrant visa application fee has been paid, you can file the Form I-601A application for a provisional unlawful presence waiver.
-You must include both the I-797 approval notice from the spousal petition and the immigrant visa fee receipt along with your waiver application.
+Once the immigrant visa application fee has been paid, the foreign spouse can file the Form I-601A application for a provisional unlawful presence waiver.
+They must include both the I-797 approval notice from the spousal petition and the immigrant visa fee receipt along with the waiver application.

 Is there a filing fee for the waiver itself?